Efavirenz / Lamivudine / Tenofovir Disoproxil FumarateBrand Name: Symfi Other Names: EFV/3TC/TDF Drug Class: Combination Drugs

 - Feeling cold, especially in your arms and legs

 - Fast or irregular heartbeat

 Some people taking Symfi have had liver problems.
-Your liver may become large (Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems: ) and you may develop fat in your liver (steatosis).
+Your liver may become large () and you may develop fat in your liver (steatosis).
 Inflammation of the liver ( ) leading to liver failure requiring a liver transplant has been reported in some people taking Symfi.
 Liver function tests may be done before and during treatment with Symfi.

 - Yellowing of your skin or the whites of your eyes ( )

 - Light-colored bowel movements